MunawarRaza/aws/EC2/README.md

 - g --> AWS Graviton processors
 - i --> intel processor

-## Difference between instance families
+## When to chose which instance type

 #### General purpose
 Provide a balance of